mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

 ### Parent component

-When `invertedColors` is set to true on the surface component, a set of CSS variables are applied to it.
-The values of those variables comes from `theme.colorInversion[variant][color]` where `variant` and `color` are the component's props.
+When `invertedColors` is set to true on the surface component, a set of CSS variables is applied to it.
+The values of those variables comes from `theme.colorInversion[variant][color]`, where `variant` and `color` are the component's props.
 The surface component also creates a React context to tell the children to update their styles.

 ```jsx
 <Sheet invertedColors variant="solid" color="neutral">